magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-42806-new-company-registration-email-is-sent-each-time-an-existing-company-is-updated-via-reset-api.md

 ---
-title: "MDVA-42806: New company registration email is sent each time an existing company is updated"
+title: "MDVA-42806: new company registration email is sent each time an existing company is updated"
-labels: QPT patches,Quality Patches Tool,Support Tools,QPT 1.1.9,Magento,Adobe Commerce,cloud infrastructure,on-premises,new company,registration,email,updated,REST API
+labels: QPT patches,Quality Patches Tool,Support Tools,QPT 1.1.9,Magento,Adobe Commerce,cloud infrastructure,on-premises,new company,registration,email,updated,REST API,2.4.3
 ---

 The MDVA-42806 patch solves the issue where a new company registration email is sent each time an existing company is updated via REST API.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.9 is installed.
 The patch ID is MDVA-42806.
 Please note that the issue is scheduled to be fixed in Adobe Commerce  2.4.5.